LINBIT/drbd-reactor/src/plugin/prometheus.md

 ## Metrics

+- `drbdreactor_up gauge`: Boolean indicating whether or not drbdreactor is running.
+Always 1
 - `drbd_connection_apinflight_bytes gauge`: Number of application requests in flight (not completed)
 - `drbd_connection_congested gauge`: Boolean whether the TCP send buffer of the data connection is more than 80% filled
 - `drbd_connection_rsinflight_bytes gauge`: Number of resync requests in flight